MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexembersine2.png" width="500">

-For a seamless loop, we need to remap from 0 to 2*PI to 0 to 1:
+For a seamless loop, we need to remap from 0 to 2*PI to 0 to 1.
+This can be done with multiplication:

 ```c
 float sdf = length(v@P);